School aide accused of assaulting special needs student

 In response, the school district sent out a statement reading:

-"The school's administrative team immediately reported the allegation to the appropriate authorities, including the police, opened an internal investigation, and terminated the contract with permitted the contracted aide to work at the school."
+"The school's administrative team immediately reported the allegation to the appropriate authorities, including the police, opened an internal investigation, and terminated the contract which permitted the contracted aide to work at the school."

 ------